A senior leadership team is a powerful asset for any organization.

+If these issues are appearing at the senior leadership team level, those same weaknesses are likely to manifest throughout the organization.
+As a result, their organizations don’t execute on strategy and change initiatives as well as they might otherwise.
 They may fail to adapt quickly enough to keep up with the marketplace.
 And although they may attract skilled people, they may not be able to develop that talent in a way that maximizes value for the enterprise.

-Designing a High-Performance Executive Team
+Designing a High-Performing Senior Leadership Team

-CEOs select executive team members based on what those individuals have accomplished before, not how they’ll function as part of a team of peers with final responsibility for the organization’s strategy and operations.
+But typically, CEOs select executive team members based on what those individuals have accomplished before, not how they’ll function as part of a team of peers with final responsibility for the organization’s strategy and operations.

-However, having the right approach to designing the team can improve the odds of developing a group of leaders who can complement the CEO’s strengths while also working together well and carrying out corporate strategy.
-You need to consider the team’s strategic abilities, operational knowledge, and emotional intelligence.
+However, having the right approach to designing the team can improve the odds of developing a group of leaders who can complement the CEO’s strengths, while also working together well and carrying out corporate strategy.
+You need to consider the leadership team’s strategic abilities, operational knowledge, and emotional intelligence.
 Their ability to work together as peers is just as important as their ability to manage their own direct reports.

 The CEO (and board) will benefit from deeper insights about the business landscape and internal gaps, faster access to new ideas, and the ability to rapidly test, develop, and scale new ideas.
 Furthermore, the entire organization will function more efficiently, with more diversity and more coherence.

-5 Keys for High-Performing Executive Teams
+5 Keys for a High-Performing Executive Leadership Team

 1. Get the diagnosis right.
 Situational awareness is a must-have for every individual, team, and organization.
-Your executive team members should be masters of this skill, starting with their awareness of the executive team itself.
+Your leadership team members should be masters of this skill, starting with their awareness of the executive team itself.
 That also goes for the CEO.
 An organization’s top leader needs to understand what makes members of the executive team tick individually, and also what makes them work (or not) as a group.

 3. Get the mindset right.
 Most executive teams are built of executive experts.
 After all, if they hadn’t been successful earlier in their careers, they never would have ascended to executive leadership roles.
 But more important than what they already know is that they know how to continue to learn.

-High-performing executive teams have a shared growth mindset.
+A high-performing leadership team has a shared growth mindset.
 They know their responsibilities go far beyond their areas of technical expertise, and that they need to teach and develop others to also go beyond their technical know-how.
 They need to be focused on learning, thinking, and leading globally across the enterprise, not merely on their particular functional areas.

 4. Get the interactions right.
 Leaders arrive on executive teams with considerable experience, skills, and relational habits.
 However, some of those may serve as barriers to their success on the team.
-Creating “interaction rules” that work — and discarding those that don’t — is essential in developing a strong executive team.
+Creating “interaction rules” that work — and discarding those that don’t — is essential in developing a strong leadership team.

 5. Get the “diffusion rules” right.
 Executive teams can only be effective when their thinking, actions, and decisions spread and amplify quickly across large numbers of people — to processes, projects, and places where they aren’t personally present.
 Reports and meetings, though necessary, are insufficient.
 The “how we think and act” DNA must be universal across the organization.

-- Thinking like a strategic team AND functional experts simultaneously.
+- Thinking like a strategic team and functional experts, simultaneously;

-- Meshing the “tribal rules” of their own origins with those of very different teammates.
+- Meshing the “tribal rules” of their own origins with those of very different teammates;

-- Agreeing on interaction rules and team dynamics that allow both fluid, independent function and consistent collaboration.
+- Agreeing on interaction rules and team dynamics that allow both fluid, independent function and consistent collaboration;

-- Balancing competing values and interests.
+- Balancing competing values and interests;

 - Cultivating success and engaging the organization at every level.